Saleh's death puts Yemen's war at a crossroads | Taiwan News

-CAIRO (AP) — Former Yemeni strongman Ali Abdullah Saleh's death on hands of his own allies, the Shiite rebels known as Houthis, has put the impoverished nation's 3-year civil war at a crossroads, and there are several widely differing directions it could now go.
+CAIRO (AP) — Former Yemeni strongman Ali Abdullah Saleh's death at the hands of his own allies, the Shiite rebels known as Houthis, has put the impoverished nation's three-year civil war at a crossroads, and there are several widely differing directions it could now go.

 It could mark the beginning of the end for the Iranian-backed Houthis — as their opponents are hoping, trying to forge a force out of Saleh's angry supporters to assault the rebel-held capital, Sanaa.